Fathers’ & Mothers’ Rights Attorney in Orlando | Aubrey Law

-The most important thing to keep in mind regarding a child custody decision made by the court is that a judge will always choose a timesharing plan that he or she believes is in the very best interests of the child.
-This means that it is imperative to build a strong case in your favor and to provide evidence to the court that your custody is in the best interests of your child.
-The court takes in a lot of information regarding this decision, including:
+The most vital thing to remember regarding a child custody decision made by the court is that a judge will always choose a timesharing plan that he or she believes is in the best interests of the child.
+It is crucial to develop a solid case in your favor and by providing evidence to the court.
+You must prove that your custody is in the best interests of your child.
+The court collects a lot of information regarding this decision:

-- The ability of each parent to put their child’s interests before their own; and
+- The ability of each parent to put their child’s interests before their own

-Fathers have the same rights as mothers in custody and timesharing decisions.
-It used to be that mothers were nearly always given full legal custody, and therefore decision making rights, over their children, while the father was left with visitation at most.
-This is no longer the case, as defined in Florida statute 61.13, “There is no presumption for or against the father or mother of the child or for or against any specific time-sharing schedule when creating or modifying the parenting plan of the child.”
-Furthermore, unwed fathers, just like unwed mothers, have the right to seek a paternity test.
-For fathers, this is used to determine whether they are the biological father of a child, and therefore whether they may have custody or visitation rights.
-Unwed custodial mothers, on the other hand, regularly use a paternity test to hold a father responsible for providing his share of the child raising costs through child support.
+Fathers have equal rights as mothers do in custody and timesharing decisions.
+At one point, mothers were nearly always given full legal custody and decision-making rights.
+The father would be left with visitation at most.
+Fortunately, this is no longer the case, as defined in Florida statute 61.13.
+“There is no presumption for or against the father or mother of the child or for or against any specific time-sharing schedule when creating or modifying the parenting plan of the child.”
+Furthermore, unmarried fathers, just like unmarried mothers, have the right to seek a paternity test.
+Fathers can use this to determine whether they are the biological father of a child and whether they may have custody or visitation rights.
+Unmarried custodial mothers normally use a paternity test to hold a father responsible for providing his share of child support costs.

 Child Support Rights of the Custodial Parent

-Whoever the custodial parent may be, they have the right to hold the other parent responsible for child support payments.
-They have the right to go through Florida’s child support enforcement program to track the other parent down, whether they are in or out of state.
-Wage garnishment, fines, jail time, and many other methods may be used to hold the non paying parent accountable.
+The custodial parent has the right to hold the non-custodial parent responsible for child support payments.
+They have the right to go through Florida’s child support enforcement program to track down the other parent. whether they are in or out of state.
+The non-paying parent accountable through wage garnishment, fines, jail time, and other methods.

-Contact an Experienced Orlando Fathers’ & Mothers’ Rights Attorney at Once
+Contact an Experienced Orlando Fathers’ & Mothers’ Rights Attorney at Aubrey Law

 Mothers and fathers have equal rights regarding child custody, visitation, and child support during a divorce.
-However, in order to protect as well as invoke these rights, you must work with an experienced Orlando family law attorney.
-At Sperling Ducker PLC, we pride ourselves on our ability to create a strong, healthy line of communication between the mother and the father.
-We believe fostering this relationship will help our clients in the end, as give and take through mediation tends to be the best type of conflict resolution.
-However, we tailor our legal approach to each of our clients’ needs, so while mediation and an open line of communication to the other party may work for one client, it may not work for the next.
-Call Sperling Ducker PLC today for help.
+In order to protect and invoke these rights, you must work with a knowledgeable Orlando family law attorney.
+At Aubrey Law, we pride ourselves on our ability to create a strong, stable line of communication between the mother and the father.
+We believe nurturing this relationship will benefit our clients in the end.
+Give and take through negotiation tends to be the best type of conflict resolution.
+However, we customize our legal approach to every clients’ needs.
+While mediation and an open line of communication to the other party may work for one client, it may not be a solution for everyone.